cissagatto/MultiLabelEvaluationMetrics/README.md

 A Python implementation of various metrics for evaluating multi-label classification models.
 This package offers a hierarchical organization of metrics, some of which were implemented from scratch, while others are derived from **scikit-learn**.

+## ATTENTION
+CLP, MLP and WLP measures are not working correctly.
+I'm working on to fix the issue.

 ## How to Cite

 ```plaintext